 Our Services: Ultrasound

 In preparation for an ultrasound examination when you are pregnant, or you are having your pelvis or kidneys scanned, it is necessary to have a full bladder.
-You should therefore drink one litre of water-based fluids, starting 1.5 hours prior to your examination and finishing an hour before your appointment begins.
+You should therefore drink 600 ml of water-based fluids, starting 1.5 hours prior to your examination and finishing an hour before your appointment begins.
 If you are having an ultrasound on your gallbladder or upper abdomen, you should not eat or drink for at least six hours prior to your appointment.
 Our team is always on hand to provide guidance in advance of any ultrasound examination.

 The time required for an ultrasound examination will vary, but it is typically not a lengthy procedure (allow between 30 minutes to an hour).
 You will be advised at the time you book your appointment as to how long your examination will be.

 After your ultrasound has been completed, the images and report will be sent to your referring GP using a secure digital messaging service.

 An ultrasound is commonly used to monitor pregnancy, as well as in the diagnosis of a variety of medical conditions and musculoskeletal injuries.
 It is used to take images of the body’s internal structures and organs, including the liver, kidneys, muscles, tendons, veins and arteries.

 Ultrasound is a safe, painless and non-invasive procedure that does not produce any radiation.
 Gel is placed on the skin of the area that is being examined, and then a small ultrasound probe (known as a transducer) that uses high frequency sound pulses is passed over the area by the sonographer, and this captures the high resolution images that are required.

 Ultrasound scans take place in real time, and this means that they can capture the movement of the body’s internal organs as well as the flow of the blood throughout the area being scanned.